arulrajesh/RH-Plugin-Overlays/README.md

 ## Installation
 Download the latest release and put the **ddr_overlays** folder in the **plugins** folder of your RotorHazard installation.
 (Re-)Start your RotorHazard server.

 On the settings page of your RotorHazard panel the section `DDR - OBS Overlays` shows up.
 Press the link, it will bring you to the page with links to the overlays.
+A friendly menu will let you choose the bracket type and the class used as data source for the content of the overlay: select the desired options then click on the link you want to display.
+The URL will be generated dynamically on a new browser page according to the selected options.

 To setup country flags and pilot avatars refer to the **Important Information** below.